 So lets get this out of the way.
 The school outfits for the girls are absolutely RIDICULOUS.
 What kind of school has a dress code requiring students dress like strippers?
 This may sound like nitpicking, or you might think I eventually got over it.
 Yet even towards the end of the show I'd see the girls and think "dear lord put some clothes on her!".

-It's about as you'd expect from a "magic academy" anime.
-Guy who seems terrible at everything is secretly awesome.
+The story is typical for "magic academy of whatever" mostly fluff.
+There is a plot to assasinate Rumia, and evil people up to no good etc. It was my hope that fun characters could carry such a fluff show, but struggle to do even that much.
+It's the usual guy who seems terrible at everything is secretly awesome.
 Supporting characters are generic as well.
 I didn't mind them though, and since there were no surprises I pretty much knew what I was signing up for.
 Rumia is the lady like girl, while Sistine is the stock tsurendere.
-I was okay with this until another girl is added as the emotionless doll character.
-She interferes with the flow of the characters and adds nothing.
+I was okay with everyone until the emotionless doll girl is added.
+She interferes with the flow of the characters and contributes nothing.
 Perhaps it wouldn't be a big deal normally, but this show isn't the kind that bears dead weight well.
 I did like the evolving relationship between Sistine and Radars, and that worked well enough to keep me interested (just barely).

 Radars: Just walk the path you believe in, and never forget you're the main character in your own life story.